access-ci-org/access-shib-idp/README.md

 Send email to help@xsede.org asking for keytab file for service principal `HTTP/idp.access-ci.org@TERRAGRID.ORG`.
 You should get `kadmin` access to the KDC server.
-Then generate a local keytab file from a machine with NCSA kadmin access:
+Then generate a local keytab file on a machine with NCSA kadmin access:

 ```
 kadmin -r TERAGRID.ORG -s kadmin.teragrid.org -p username@TERAGRID.ORG